Dear Ronnie Ann,

 - As they closed the phone call, did they specifically say you could be expecting to hear from them or only discuss the interview process generally?
 Some people close the same way for all to keep it very “professional”, but I often only give a general statement if I know we probably aren’t interested.

-OK.
-None of these are for-sure definitive as to whether you’ll get to the next interview.
-In-person body language makes it a little easier to assess how an interview went, but you can often walk away from a phone interview with at least a sense of how it went.
+But you can often walk away from a phone interview with at least a sense of how it went.
 And then give yourself credit for having done your best and — yes I know it’s hard — just wait.

-I wish you luck with the job and hope the call comes quickly.
-Try to be patient.
 All kinds of things can be going on at the other side that you know nothing about and has nothing to do with you.
 In your case, sounds like you did your best and got a good review from the screener who knows what the company is looking for and whether there is a good chance of a good fit.

 - Listen very carefully (paying attention to vocal cues).